Renovate Scheduling

 configuration option.

-The timezone must be a valid IANA time zone.
+You must use a valid IANA time zone!

 {